Please find below answers to a collection of frequently asked questions about CERN's teacher programmes:

 8. When will I be informed about the status of my application?

-We will send out acceptance and rejection emails to all applicants in spring 2020.
+We will send out acceptance and rejection emails to all applicants 8-10 weeks after the application deadline.

 Haven't found what you were looking for?
 Feel free to contact us via this webform.